Whale Trail (New Zealand): Route

 When completed, the trail will provide a route between Picton, Blenheim, Seddon, Ward, Kekerengu, Clarence and Kaikōura.
-Most of the length of the trail lies close to the path of the main road between the two trailheads, State Highway 1, with a major deviation between the townships of Seddon and Ward.
+Most of the length of the trail lies close to the route of State Highway 1, the main road between the two trailheads, with a major deviation between the townships of Seddon and Ward.
 Between these two settlements the trail runs coastwards before turning south to skirt Lake Grassmere, from there following the South Island Main Trunk railway line into Ward.
-The trail is expected to become one of the New Zealand Cycle Trail Great Rides on completion.